My Lords, I shall now repeat a Statement made in the other place. The Statement is as follows:

 I thank both noble Baronesses for their comments, and I shall take each of their questions in turn.
 I thank the noble Baroness, Lady Hayter, for her kind wishes for the holiday.
 Let me extend the same wishes to her: I hope she enjoys reading the White Paper alongside her bucket and spade on the beach.
 I take her point about timing, but we thought it was important to get the White Paper out before the Recess to give Members of Parliament in another place and here the chance to look at it carefully before we come back in September.

-The reason why Northern Ireland is not in the White Paper is because those provisions are not agreed yet.
+Northern Ireland is not in the White Paper because those provisions are not agreed yet.
 We did not want to leave the White Paper until everything was agreed; we wanted to give Parliament the opportunity to scrutinise the provisions now.
 Obviously, those provisions are not agreed, and we will come back to the House when we have an agreement.

 On no deal, yes, obviously if there is no withdrawal Act, all the issues agreed under the withdrawal Act will cease to apply.
 We will need to look at those matters again, but preserving the rights of EU citizens would be a top priority in such circumstances.
 As for timing, yes, we are still targeting an agreement in October, and the EU also agrees with us in targeting that.
 I repeat the obvious point that if we do not have an agreement in October, parliamentary time to implement the necessary legislation will, of course, start to get extremely tight.